 Advanced Accounting expands on the Generally Accepted Accounting Principles (GAAP) and procedures for proprietorships and partnerships using double-entry accounting covered in Introduction to Accounting.
 Emphasis is placed on accounting principles as they relate to both manual and automated financial systems.
-This course involves understanding, analyzing, and recording business transactions and preparing, analyzing, and interpreting financial reports as a basis for decisionmaking.
+This course involves understanding, analyzing, and recording business transactions and preparing, analyzing, and interpreting financial reports as a basis for decision-making.

-- Recommended Grade Level: 11, 12 - Required Prerequisites: Introduction to Accounting - Counts as a Directed Elective or Elective for all diplomas - Qualifies as a quantitative reasoning course - Students must meet Ivy Tech Testing Requirements for PSAT, SAT, ACT or Accuplacer to receive dual credit (see counselor for details)
+- Recommended Grade Level: 11, 12 - Required Prerequisites: Principles of Business Management; Accounting Fundamentals - Counts as a Directed Elective or Elective for all diplomas - Qualifies as a quantitative reasoning course - Students must meet Ivy Tech Testing Requirements for PSAT, SAT, ACT or Ivy Tech's Knowledge Assessment to receive dual credit (see counselor for details)